-2 Data description and delinquency models
+2. Data description and delinquency models

-2.1 Income, debts and assets in the Chilean Household Finance Survey
+2.1.
+Income, debts and assets in the Chilean Household Finance Survey

-The Chilean Household Finance Survey (EFH) is a cross-sectional survey that covered a total of 21,319 urban households over the period 2007 until 2017 (waves 2007, 2008, 2009, 2010, 2011, 2014 and 2017).
+The Chilean Household Finance Survey (EFH) is a cross-sectional survey that covered a total of 21,319 urban households from 2007 to 2017 (waves 2007, 2008, 2009, 2010, 2011, 2014 and 2017).
 This survey has detailed measures of the household members' demographics, income, assets (financial portfolio, vehicles and real estate) and debts, including mortgage, educational, auto, retail and banking consumer loans.
-In order to cover debts exhaustively, the survey elicits the loan terms (debt service, loan amount, maturity) for the 4 main loans in each category of debt.
-Households also report whether they applied for any loans in the previous year, whether any
+In order to cover debts exhaustively, the survey elicits the loan terms (debt service, loan amount, maturity) for the four main loans in each category of debt.
+Households also report whether they applied for any loans in the previous year, whether any loan application was rejected and the motives behind their consumer loan contracts.
+This section summarizes the borrower profiles in Chile using the 4,549 households in the 2017 EFH wave.